zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/devops/introduction-to-installing-a-search-engine.md

-# Installing a Search Engine Overview
+# Introduction to Installing a Search Engine

 A search engine is a critical component of your Liferay DXP installation.
 This overview discusses the fundamentals on how to install a search engine in a **production** environment.